Botanical Name: Schefflera actinophylla

 Its upright branching stems bear horizontal spoke-like leaves that consist of about 8 large, dark-green leaflets.

 Pruning schefflera may be necessary on large varieties.
-As the plant ages, it loses its lower leaves, so prune back harshly to stimulate new growth and to keep it full.
+As the plant ages, it loses its lower leaves, becoming leggy.
+Prune it back harshly to stimulate new growth and to keep it full.
 Pinching off the growing tips will promote branching.

 Schefflera plant care is easy.
 Put it in a bright spot, out of direct sun and place the container on a saucer of wet pebbles to increase the humidity around it.